 Cheverny.
 Built in the 1630s, Cheverny is as elegant and restrained as Baroque can get and is unmistakably French with its chiselled façade and dramatic roofline, and sumptuously decorated and furnished interiors.
 Drive to Paris and then continue by Eurostar to London St Pancras, arriving c.
 8.00pm.

 If combining this tour with Tuscan Gardens, fly at c.
 8.45pm from Paris Charles de Gaulle Airport to Florence (Air France), transfer by taxi to the Hotel Villa Fiesole and stay overnight.

 Two sharing £1,710 or £1,540 without Eurostar.
 Single occupancy: £1,940 or £1,770 without Eurostar.

 Châteaux of the Loire and Tuscan Gardens combined

 Two sharing: £4,430 or £4,260 without Eurostar or the tour flights.
 Single occupancy: £5,120 or £4,950 without Eurostar or the tour flights.
-This includes the one-way flight from Paris to Florence (Air France), airport transfers and the extra accommodation in Fiesole (1 night).
+This includes the one-way flight from Paris to Florence (Air France), airport transfers and the extra accommodation at Hotel Villa Fiesole (1 night).
 These arrangements are pre-booked but unescorted.